sophiet18/android-dice/README.md

 woot woot!
 Learnt about adding conditionals to the dice AND most importantly I solved the SSL connection issue that's been bugging me for so long!
 Learnt about if-else conditions and when statements.
 I think the latter would be more commonly used for good coding practices and keeping the console efficacious

+**mar 25**

+*learning about the debugging and unit test processes *getting a start on the lemonade project